MeltwaterArchive/storyplayer/v2/learn/fundamentals/user-stories.md

 ## Further Reading

-User stories originate from Kent Beck's book _[Extreme Programming Explained: Embrace Change](http://bit.ly/pUMx8J)_.
+* User stories originate from Kent Beck's book _[Extreme Programming Explained: Embrace Change](http://bit.ly/pUMx8J)_.
 In the current edition, you'll find _Stories_ is listed as one of the _Primary Practices_ of Extreme Programming.

-But the definitive work on the subject is Mike Cohn's _[User Stories Applied: For Agile Software Development](http://bit.ly/byqR4X)_, and this is the book that you should read if you plan on placing user stories at the heart of your software development process.
+* The definitive work on the subject is Mike Cohn's _[User Stories Applied: For Agile Software Development](http://bit.ly/byqR4X)_.
+This is the book that you should read if you plan on placing user stories at the heart of your software development process.
+* [The Guide To Testing Your Platform](../test-your-platform/index.html) shows you how to create user story tests using Storyplayer.